-Required for applications for:
+Required for the following:

-- Major development. - Substantial earthworks or demolition. - Any development that could have a significant impact on air quality, either directly or indirectly. - Development involving biomass boilers, biomass or gas CHP (including connections to existing networks where the increased capacity is not already covered in an existing AQA). - Development within 1km of a sensitive area (e.g., Air Quality Management Area (AQMA) or an Air Quality Area of Concern (AQAC)). - Development that will have a significant impact on traffic in terms of volume or change of vehicle composition. - Development that will involve major road infrastructure changes. - Development that will introduce its own potentially polluting source. - Development that will involve significant dust emissions.
+- Major development. - Substantial earthworks or demolition. - Any development that could have a significant impact on air quality, either directly or indirectly. - Development within 1km of a sensitive area (e.g., Air Quality Management Area (AQMA) or an Air Quality Area of Concern (AQAC)). - Development that will have a significant impact on traffic in terms of volume or change of vehicle composition. - Development that will involve major road infrastructure changes. - Development that will introduce its own potentially polluting source. - Development that will involve significant dust emissions.